 Please Do Not Stir

 As you are following the steps above please do not stir when adding batter to melted butter and when you are adding the fruit to the batter.
 As the batter cooks it will come up around the fruit and the result is a cobbled effect.
-If you want to make a peach cake then by all means stir as you go because that is what you are going to get, cake.
+If you want to make a peach cake then by all means go ahead and stir it because that is what you are going to get, cake.